Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Abstract

 \section{Abstract}

-A recent pre-print of Wärn gives a novel pen-and-paper construction of a type family characterizing the path spaces of an arbitrary pushout, and a natural language argument for its correctness.
-We present the first formalization of the construction and a proof that it is fiberwise equivalent to the path spaces.
+A pre-print of Wärn gives a pen-and-paper construction of a type family characterizing the path spaces of an arbitrary pushout, and a natural language argument for its correctness.
+This paper presents the first formalization of the construction and a proof that it is fiberwise equivalent to the path spaces.
 The formalization is carried out in axiomatic homotopy type theory, using the Agda proof assistant and the agda-unimath library.